dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/ci-cd-in-serverless.md

 dagster-cloud configure
 ```

-You can also configure the `dagster-cloud` tool noninteractively; see [the CLI docs](/dagster-plus/deployment/branch-deployments/dagster-cloud-cli) for more information.
+You can also configure the `dagster-cloud` tool non-interactively; see [the CLI docs](/dagster-plus/deployment/branch-deployments/dagster-cloud-cli) for more information.

 Finally, deploy your project to Dagster+ using the `serverless` command: